 Over the centuries the history of Lapland has been characterised by countless struggles by greater powers, notably Denmark–Norway and Sweden–Finland, for domination.
 Lapland’s rich natural resources proved alluring as early as the Viking period.
-However, it is perhaps in more modern times – particularly during and after World War II, when large tracts of Lapland were destroyed and seemingly every building burnt to the ground as occupying Nazi forces implemented their scorched earth policy as they retreated south – that the world became aware of Lapland and its fate.
+During and after World War II, when large tracts of Lapland were destroyed and almost whole Rovaniemi was burned down as Nazi forces were withdrawing from Lapland, the world became aware of Lapland and its fate.
 The decades following the war were a period of rebuilding, industrialization and fast economic growth.
 Large hydroelectric plants and mines were established and cities, roads and bridges were rebuilt.

 Nowadays, Lapland is the home for about 180 000 inhabitants (about 3% of Finland´s population).
 The Sámi are the indigenous people of the Lapland region, but in terms of numbers, they are now a minority in the province of Lapland.
 One of the features in Lapland is three domestic languages: Sami, Swedish and Finnish.
 Sami and Swedish languages are in minority: Swedish speakers in 2018 were only 458 people, Sami speakers - 1544 people.
 The norhernmost municipalities are the Sami Domicile Area and most of the Sami speakers in Lapland live there.

 The people of Lapland have adapted their activities to the surrounding nature, and as the residents of the northernmost parts of the European Union, they want to become leading experts in sustainable development.